defold/doc/docs/en/tutorials/snake.md

     ...
 ```

 However, if the snake is moving left and the playes *quickly* presses first <kbd>up</kbd>, then <kbd>right</kbd> before the next movement step happens, only the <kbd>right</kbd> press will have an effect and the snake will move into itself.
-With the conditions added to the `if` clauses shown above, the input will be ignored.
-Not good.
+With the conditions added to the `if` clauses shown above, the input will be ignored. *Not good!*

-A solution to this problem is to store the input in a queue and pull entries from that queue as the snake moves:
+A proper solution to this problem is to store the input in a queue and pull entries from that queue as the snake moves:

 ```lua
 function init(self)